chrisandoryan/Gateflag/README.md

 Before you can use AWS CLI to deploy this project using CloudFormation, you need to install CLI on your machine and configure it using your credentials (access key/secret key).
 See [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

 ## Future Improvements
-- Implements Access Key / Secret Key rotation with CloudWatch and Lambda function.
+- Implement Access Key / Secret Key rotation with CloudWatch and Lambda function.
 -